DLBPointon/File_Parsing/README.md

 			- Entry func not yet fixed
 			- Joiner func not yet fixed
 			- README updated to include future work needed
 			- introduced the arg -j to allow for a more efficient selection of function

+23/11/19	- Entry func works
+			- __doc__ updated
+			- Script now follows pycodestyle

 FUTURE WORK TO BE IMPLIMENTED
 			- Each function now has a different saving scheme (temporary scheme) to differentiate the results of each function (will add a file system to better organise this).
-			- Fix Entry and Joiner Func
+			- Fix Joiner Func
-				- Both require complete rewrite
+			- Create better Entry